-Physics 239: Homework 2 Fall 2016 Due 10/12/16
+Physics 239: Homework 2 Fall 2016 Due 10/19/18

-In this assignment we are going computationally solve simple radiative transfer problems to reproduce the scenarios on the worksheet handed out in the second lecture.
+In this assignment we are going computationally solve simple radiative transfer problems to reproduce the scenarios on the worksheet linked on the webpage which we will discuss in class on October 9.
 Create a directory hw2 in your github repository to store this work.
 Things to remember: comment your code, practice version control (check in things as you go), include axis labels on your plots.
 Create a script that generates the requested outputs below using the functions and programs you have made.

-The basic set up for the problem is a cloud of depth D = 100 pc, with a uniform density of n = 1 cm-3 and a source function S{ν} that is independent of frequency.
+The basic set up for the problem is a cloud of depth D = 100 pc, with a uniform density of $n = 1 \text{ cm}^{-3}$ and a source function S{ν} that is independent of frequency.
 An initial intensity $I{\nu}(0)$ that is independent of frequency is entering the cloud at s = 0 and propagating towards the observer at s = D. We will assume there is no scattering.